jarrenprocopio/Minecraft-Mod-Manager/README.md

 ## Usage

-1. Download the latest release from the [Releases](https://github.com/yourusername/minecraft-mod-manager/releases) page.
+1. Download the latest release.
 2. Run the Minecraft Mod Manager executable on your Windows machine.
 3. Connect to your Minecraft server and manage mods effortlessly.